Make your Blackboard module ready for a new student cohort

 - Create and add a banner image or check how an existing banner image appears in 'Courses' since the update to Ultra Base Navigation.

-Check the your content is easy to navigate and learning materials are accessible to students.
+Check that your content is easy to navigate and that learning materials are accessible to students.
 Refer to:

 Direct video file uploads to Blackboard

-Please use Stream to share videos with your students.
+Please use YuJa to share videos with your students.
 Videos should not be uploaded directly to Blackboard.

-- If you have directly uploaded video recordings to Blackboard, they will be copied as part of Course Rollover.
+- If you have directly uploaded video recordings to Blackboard, they will have been copied as part of Course Rollover.

-- These files should be uploaded to Microsoft Stream.
+- These files should be uploaded to YuJa then shared with your Blackboard course.

 - Where possible, delete any direct video uploads from your course.

-- It is a legal requirement that audio and video recordings made available from 23rd September 2020 must meet accessibility standards.
-Microsoft Stream automatically generates a transcript/captions for videos to help meet this requirement.
+- It is a legal requirement that audio and video recordings meet accessibility standards.
+YuJa automatically generates a transcript/captions for videos to help meet this requirement.

 Create new links to live online sessions for the coming academic year.